 Most motorists understand the need to perform routine maintenance to keep their cars in good running condition.
 If you own a car, you know pretty well that some parts require regular maintenance more often than others.

-This involves regular changing oil, keeping proper tire pressure to prevent tire wear as well as inspecting fluid levels in your car.
+This involves regularly changing oil, keeping proper tire pressure to prevent tire wear, as well as inspecting fluid levels in your car.
 When it comes to checking the braking system of your car, you not only need to inspect its brake fluid and brake pads but also check the rotors.

 Understanding brake rotors

 Rotors, also known as brake discs, are essential components of the braking system of your car.
 It is what the brake pads apply pressure to so as to stop the wheels from spinning.